Potomac River: Legal issues

 For 400 years Maryland and Virginia have disputed control of the Potomac and its North Branch since both states' original colonial charters grant the entire river rather than half of it as is normally the case with boundary rivers.
 In its first state constitution adopted in 1776, Virginia ceded its claim to the entire river but reserved free use of it, an act disputed by Maryland.
-Both states acceded to the 1785 Mount Vernon Compact and the 1877 Black-Jenkins Award which granted Maryland the river bank-to-bank from the low-water mark on the Virginia side while permitting Virginia full riparian rights short of obstructing navigation.
+Both states acceded to the 1785 Mount Vernon Compact and the 1877 Black-Jenkins Award which granted Maryland the river bank-to-bank from the low-water mark on the Virginia side, while permitting Virginia full riparian rights short of obstructing navigation.

 From 1957 to 1996, the Maryland Department of the Environment (MDE) routinely issued permits applied for by Virginia entities concerning the use of the Potomac.
-However, in 1996 the MDE denied a permit submitted by the Fairfax County Water Authority to build a water intake 725 ft offshore, citing potential harm to Maryland's interests by an increase in Virginia sprawl caused by the project.
+In 1996, the MDE denied a permit submitted by the Fairfax County Water Authority to build a water intake 725 ft offshore, citing potential harm to Maryland's interests by an increase in Virginia sprawl caused by the project.

 After years of failed appeals within the Maryland government's appeal processes, in 2000 Virginia took the case to the Supreme Court of the United States, which exercises original jurisdiction in cases between two states.
-Maryland claimed Virginia lost its riparian rights by acquiescing to MDE's permit process for 63 years (MDE began its permit process in 1933).
+Maryland claimed Virginia lost its riparian rights by acquiescing to MDE's permit process for 63 years.
+MDE began its permit process in 1933.
 A Special Master appointed by the Supreme Court to investigate recommended the case be settled in favor of Virginia, citing the language in the 1785 Compact and the 1877 Award.
-On December 9, 2003, the Court agreed in a 7–2 decision.
+In December 2003, the Court agreed in a 7–2 decision.